Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: ACKNOWLEDGEMENTS

-The authors thank Jing-Rong Wang and Jing Wang for helpful discussion, and acknowledge the financial support by the National Natural Science Foundation of China under Grant 11574285.
-G.Z.L. is also supported by the Fundamental Research Funds for the Central Universities (P. R. China) under Grant WK2030040085.
+The authors thank X. Li, J.-R. Wang, J. Wang, and Y.-H. Wu for helpful discussions, and acknowledge the financial support by the National Natural Science Foundation of China under Grant 11574285.